thegooddocsproject/request-for-comment/rfc006-release-planning-mgt.md

 As an organization with multiple sub-projects (some of which arguably have their own sub-projects) working with different cadences and outputs, we'll define for the purposes of the process this RFC describes what constitutes a "release" from The Good Docs Project.
 It's been noted that The Good Docs Project will produce two types of outputs:

-- "Product Oututs," or assets such as templates that will actually be used by our core audience in their own documentation efforts, and;
+- "Product Outputs," or assets such as templates that will actually be used by our core audience in their own documentation efforts, and;
 - "Non-Product Outputs," which includes thought leadership, whitepapers, and other content that may inform documentation efforts but will not be used directly.

-After discussion among the PSC and community, we're defining a Release as **a snapshot of Product Outputs as agreed upon by the PSC and Working Groups**.
+A release constitutes:
+* A list of Product Outputs and their features which are to be included in the release.
+* A definition of quality to be applied to the release, such as "stable", "beta", "bleeding edge", as defined by our internal processes.
+All proposed features will be expected to meet this criteria, otherwise it won't be included.
+* A statement of planned support that will be applied to the release (which might be "no support", or "security and typo patches").
+* A release date, which will typically align with a key event, such as a conference.
+* A working schedule with key milestones.
+A sub-project will be expected to meet the milestones or risk having proposed updates being excluded from the release.

 At the time of writing, the following outputs are considered Product Outputs of TGDP:

 - The Templates collection
 - The Doc Tools initiatives